gefgu/odinbook-backend/README.md

 ### MongoDB Schemas

 - User
+  - Has an array with the \_id of friends.
-  - Has an array with the \_id of friends
+  - Has an array with the \_id of users requesting friendship.
 - Posts
   - Content Message
   - Creation Date